Are you struggling to do On-Page SEO?

 - Always try to put your main keyword at the beginning of the title.
 For example: If your article is about weight loss and your main keyword is “Lose Weight Fast & Safely”.
 Then try to put that in the beginning because search bot tends to read from left to right.
 Inserting your keywords at the beginning of your title tag will enable them to crawl those words faster.
 Here, the final result would be like “Lose Weight Fast & Safely: 10 Killer Ways to do so”.

 - Add a compelling or catching phrase in your title such as Best, Top, Effective, Ultimate, Incredible etc to get more CTR.
-In my example, I choose “Killer”.
+In my example, I choose the “Killer”.

 - Try to include “list” tags in your title if it suits your content.
 For example, “10 Best Weight Loss Tips”.
 Readers tend to check out list post more often as they are easily consumable.